wp-plugins/wp-symposium/readme.txt

 Tested up to: 3.5
 Stable tag: 13.04

-Social Networking for WordPress: forum, activity, member directory, mail, chat, profile page, groups, events, gallery, mobile, RSS and more!
+Social Networking for WordPress: profle page, forum, activity,friends,  member directory, mail, chat, groups, events, gallery, mobile and more!

 == Description ==

 **WP Symposium turns a WordPress website into a Social Network!
-It is a WordPress plugin thet provides a forum, activity (similar to Facebook wall), member directory, private mail, notification bar, chat windows, profile page, social widgets, activity alerts, RSS activity feeds, Groups, Events, Gallery, Facebook Connect and Mobile support!
+It is a WordPress plugin that provides a forum, activity (similar to Facebook wall), member directory, private mail, notification panel, chat windows, profile page, social widgets, activity alerts, RSS activity feeds, Groups, Events, Gallery, Facebook Connect and Mobile support!
 You simply choose which you want to activate!
 Certain features are optional to members to protect their privacy.**

 For developers, there are a growing number of WordPress hooks and filters, along with classes, WP Symposium functions and Javascript variables.

-Note: The Core WP Symposium plugin from WordPress.org is free (that includes profile, activity, forum, chat, panel, mail, member directory and widgets) - additional Bronze WP Symposium features can be purchased.
+Note: The Core WP Symposium plugin from WordPress.org is free (that includes profile, activity, forum, mail, member directory and widgets) - additional "Bronze" WP Symposium features can be purchased.
 They are included in the download so you can try them out on your site, and also at the request of existing users so that all get updated together.

 Find out more, and try it out on our own social network at www.wpsymposium.com.